GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 ### Getting Started

 To start with, we recommend you fork the BaseElements-Plugin-Libraries repository to your own account so you can test and push changes into the fork instead of our main - that makes it easier to submit patches.
+If you've done that, make sure to change the location of the repositories below.

-Each of the different OS versions has it's own Setup routine, that is a one off.
+Each of the different OS versions has it's own one off setup.

 ### macOS Setup

-On the mac you compile for x86, arm and iOS all from the one place, so the compile scripts for mac will build both macOS and iOS versions ( eventually, we're working on macOS only for now ).
+On the mac you compile for x86, arm and iOS all from the one place, so the compile scripts for mac will build macOS ( and iOS versions eventually, we're working on macOS only for now ).

-You need to install **XCode** and the XCode command line tools.
+You need to install **XCode** and the XCode command line tools - if you don't have the tools, then they'll be installed for you when you try to install brew below.

 There are a bunch of open source tools required as well, to make things easier we recommend you install these with [brew](https://brew.sh).
 Open that link then follow the install instructions there.
-Our set of installed tools are :
+Once you've got brew and the xcode command line tools installed, run this command to install the extras you need :

     brew install autoconf automake cmake gettext git git-lfs gnu-tar libtool m4 pkg-config protobuf wget xz

 Not all of these may be needed, this was we had last time we checked.
-You want to avoid using lots of brew libraries as the compile options may find those instead of the ones we've built into the scripts.
+You want to avoid using lots of brew libraries as the compile options may find those instead of the ones we've built into the scripts, but we do try to hard code to our specific library versions.

-You also need to configure git with git-lfs :

-    git lfs install

 It shouldn't matter where you put the local version of the repository, but we put it at ~/Documents/GitHub :